Canadian economy shrank in Q3 but manages to 'keep its head above recession waters'

 It also revised up its reading for real gross domestic product in the second quarter, noting the economy did not shrink, but rather grew 1.4 per cent on an annualized basis.

-While the decline in the third quarter is essentially offset by growth in the second quarter, economists reacting to the new data say the trend is clear: the economy is teetering.
+While the decline in the third quarter was offset by growth in the second quarter, economists reacting to the new data say the trend is clear: the economy is teetering.

 "The big picture is that the Canadian economy is struggling to grow, yet managing to just keep its head above recession waters," wrote BMO chief economist Douglas Porter in a client note.